category: Faculty Emeriti

 Fern joined Gardner-Webb in 1980, and for 33 years assumed myriad positions, including the chair of the Department of Fine Arts, professor of applied voice, director of the GWU Opera Theatre, stage director of GWU Opera Theatre, lighting/stage director of GWU Theatre Productions, set/stage designer of GWU Opera Theatre Productions, set/stage designer for GWU Theatre Productions, director of Carillon Activities, GWU Carilloneur of the GWU Hollifield Carillon, and the GWU GOAL Program Professor of Music.

-Fern would liked to be remembered as a “diligent, caring, Christ-oriented professor known for sharing his heart, experiences, and personal motivations via the instruction of music, art, and theatre.
+Fern wanted to be remembered as a “diligent, caring, Christ-oriented professor known for sharing his heart, experiences, and personal motivations via the instruction of music, art, and theatre.
 May I inspire in others an excitement and love of God’s creations and revelations via the Fine Arts.”

-His personal motto is, “Nothing ventured, nothing gained,” while the motto he expressed to each of his classes is, “Your most important ‘IQ’ is not your ‘intelligence quotient,’ but your ‘imagination quotient,’ because ultimately, it doesn’t matter what you know, but what you do with what you know.”
+His personal motto was, “Nothing ventured, nothing gained,” while the motto he expressed to each of his classes was, “Your most important ‘IQ’ is not your ‘intelligence quotient,’ but your ‘imagination quotient,’ because ultimately, it doesn’t matter what you know, but what you do with what you know.”

 He married Linda Robertson, of Nashville, Tenn., in 1968; she worked as a nursing instructor at Gardner-Webb.
 They have two children: Jeremy Lee and Jennifer Lynn.